 The Plant and Animal Cells lesson plan includes three worksheets: an activity, a practice worksheet, and a homework assignment.
 Through the worksheets, you can gauge students’ comprehension of the material.
 Use the guide on the classroom procedure page to know when to hand out each worksheet to your students.

 DRAW CELL MODELS ACTIVITY

 You will provide a number of supplies for the activity worksheet.
-Students will review the content pages to create their own models of a plant cell and an animal cell.
+Students will review the content pages for instructions on how to create their own models of a plant cell and an animal cell.
 They will have to label each of the parts and add as much detail as possible.
 In addition, they will include some facts about each part.
 They can use the internet to find more information that what the lesson provides.

 WHAT’S IN THE CELL PRACTICE WORKSHEET